identinet/check/docs/src/content/docs/reference/architecture.md

 providing their own credentials for verification when required, particularly for high-value transactions or when establishing new commercial relationships.

-**Retailer** encompass web shops seeking to establish credibility with potential customers.
+**Retailer** encompasses web shops seeking to establish credibility with potential customers.
 They integrate the CHECK verification system into their e-commerce platform, provide business credentials for verification, and implement the customer verification components within their transaction flow.
 Their active